-Not All Exercises are Good for Your Knee
+Knee Joint Pain Fact; Not All Exercises are Good for Your Knee

-One thing that has become very popular among citizens ion the modern era is the notion of incorporating exercise into one’s schedule, whether in the form of exercising at home or setting up a membership at a gym and following a workout schedule regularly.
+One thing that has become very popular among citizens in the modern era is the notion of incorporating exercise into one’s schedule, whether in the form of exercising at home or setting up a membership at a gym and following a workout schedule regularly.
 The greater awareness of the need to stay in shape is something many people are thankful for, and it is indeed something that has led to wise action — better diets, more responsible lifestyles — and longer life spans in general.

 However, not every workout is right for you — this is something that people tend to take a while to realize, especially if they are in the pursuit of a particular exercise goal.
 Some workout can do more harm than good if not well-chosen and well-thought out.

-The Knee, One of the Most Complex Joints of the Body
+Knee Pain is Common; One of the Most Complex Joints of the Body

 The knee, for example, is a surprisingly complex joint that is the source of much.
 More damage to the knee gets done than one might think — and this complicated system of bone, cartilage, tendons and ligaments is crucial to getting around.
 Almost 15 million Americans see a doctor for knee pain annually.
 18% of men ages 60 and above are revealed in recent studies to suffer knee joint pain, but this is far from a seniors-only malady — some 15% to 20% of men of all ages are sufferers of knee joint pain.
 Women have it as a slightly more common ailment, with some 20% of women suffering from it.
 And yes, that number likely includes people who are genetically predisposed to it as well as people who might acquire a problem with that very often-used joint through use — or improper treatment during, say, exercise.